-The intense period called the entry, descent and landing (EDL) phase of the mission begins when the spacecraft reaches the Mars atmosphere, traveling at about 13,200 miles per hour (5,900 meters per second).
-It ends about seven minutes later with the rover and descent stage stationary on the surface - one about to begin its mission and the other with its job completed.
+The intense period called the entry, descent and landing (EDL) phase of the mission begins when the spacecraft reaches the top of the Martian atmosphere, traveling at about 13,200 miles per hour (5,900 meters per second).
+EDL ends about seven minutes later with the rover stationary on the surface.
+From just before jettison of the cruise stage, 10 minutes before entry, to the cutting of the sky crane bridle, the spacecraft goes through six different vehicle configurations and fires 76 pyrotechnic devices, such as releases for parts to be separated or deployed.

-The top of Mars' atmosphere is actually a gradual transition to interplanetary space, not a sharp boundary.
-The atmospheric entry interface point - the aim point for the flight to Mars - is set at 2,188.6 miles (3,522.2 kilometers) from the center of Mars.
+The top of Mars' atmosphere is a gradual transition to interplanetary space, not a sharp boundary.
+The atmospheric entry interface point - the navigators' aim point during the flight to Mars - is set at 2,188.6 miles (3,522.2 kilometers) from the center of Mars.
 That altitude is 81.46 miles (131.1 kilometers) above the ground elevation of the landing site at Gale Crater, though the entry point is not directly above the landing site.
+While descending from that altitude to the surface, the spacecraft will also be traveling eastward relative to the Mars surface, covering a ground-track distance of about 390 miles (about 630 kilometers) between the atmospheric entry point and the touchdown target.

 Ten minutes before the spacecraft enters the atmosphere, it sheds the cruise stage.
-The Mars Science Laboratory Entry Descent and Landing Instrument (MEDLI) Suite begins taking measurements.
+The Mars Science Laboratory Entry, Descent and Landing Instrument (MEDLI) Suite begins taking measurements.
 The data MEDLI provides about the atmosphere and about the heat shield's performance will aid in design of future Mars landings.